Frequently Asked Questions

 - How much are dues?

-Dues are $12.00 per month for an individual membership.
-In addition there is a one-time $20 initiation fee to join the club.
+Dues are $15.00 per month, payable annually or quarterly for an individual, full-time (FT) membership.
+In addition there is a one-time $25 initiation fee to join the club.
+Part-time (PT) memberships are available to those who do not reside in the area year-round.
+Those members pay quarterly dues only for those quarters during which they are here.
 Lockers are also available for a nominal monthly fee.

 - How do I get started?

 Join us at the next meeting or public operating session.
 Bring your locomotive if you like and we’ll get started.
 New members need to find their own “niche” within the club.
-You just never know how some skill, knowledge, tool or relationship you have, may be of use to the club, and the gift that you have may not be in the form of modeling skill.
+You never know how some skill, knowledge, tool, or relationship you have may be of use to the club, and the gift you have may not be in the form of modeling skill.
+If you wish to submit an application, click HERE, print the document, fill it out and mail it in or bring it to the club.

 Model railroading is a very diversified hobby.
-Some people attempt to grasp all of it while other tend to specialize.
+Some people attempt to grasp all of it while others tend to specialize.
 This could include bench work, construction electrical, electronics, scenery, weathering, operations, building structures, history and much more.
-There is something here for just about everyone that enjoys trains.
+There is something here for just about everyone who enjoys trains.